Using Orbital Queries

 To save a custom query to the Orbital catalog:

-Navigate to Orbital’s Query page, as shown in the first figure of this topic.
+1. Navigate to Orbital’s Query page, as shown in the first figure of this topic.

-Place your cursor in the Custom SQL field, shown in the figure below.
+2. Place your cursor in the Custom SQL field, shown in the figure below.

-Type your SQL statement into the Custom SQL field.
+3. Type your SQL statement into the Custom SQL field.
 You will notice that as you type your SQL statement, the Save Query button is displayed, as shown in the figure below.

-If you need to type a multi-statement query, click the plus located at the right end of the Custom SQL field, shown in the figure below.
+• If you need to type a multi-statement query, click the plus located at the right end of the Custom SQL field, shown in the figure below.

 This will clear the Custom SQL field and place the previous SQL statement at the bottom of the page.

-Click Save Query.
+4. Click Save Query.
 This will display the Save Query dialog, shown in the figure below.

-Type the name that the query will be saved under in the catalog in the Query Name field.
+5. Type the name that the query will be saved under in the catalog in the Query Name field.

-Type a description of the query into the Description field.
+6. Type a description of the query into the Description field.

-Select the operating system or operating systems that the query will be run against, using the OS checkboxes.
+7. Select the operating system or operating systems that the query will be run against, using the OS checkboxes.
 This defaults to no operating systems selected.
 Once you have selected one or more operating systems, the Save button will be displayed.

-Click Save.
+8. Click Save.
 This will remove the Save Query dialog from the screen and return to the Query page.
 The newly saved query is listed at the bottom of the page, as shown in the figure below.

-Live Query
+Custom Query

 Study the results and the SQL statement to learn how to edit catalog queries and write your own SQL to follow your investigation wherever it leads.
-You can edit the query and click Live Query again; the results will refresh.
+You can edit the query and click Run Query again; the results will refresh.

-To download the active live query results:
+To download the active ad hoc query results:

-- Click Download all as [Format Type].
+1. Select the file type, either JSON or CSV.
 This will display the Preparing download… message, as shown below.

 When the results file is ready to download, Orbital will display the download is ready message, as shown below.

-Click [Date and Time] download is ready.
+1. Click download is ready.

 More Info